ENERGY BITES WITH STEEL CUT OATS

-I consider this a lucky day because these energy bites finally lasted long enough for me to snap some photos to share with you all today.
-No joke, I have made these things 3 times in just 1 week and every single time they disappeared.
+I consider this a lucky day because these energy bites finally lasted long enough for me to snap some photos to share with you all today!
+No joke, I make these weekly (sometimes more) and they disappear so fast each time.

-During the summer, and after school, my kids pretty much eat us out of the house.
-I am always on the look out for easy, simple, cheaper snacks to feed them that are still somewhat healthy.
+During the summer, and after school, my 4 kids pretty much eat us out of the house.
+I am always on the lookout for easy, simple, cheaper snack to feed them that don’t involve the processed packaged snacks.

 - Honey